Srila Prabhupada and his books

 After Prabhupada had dictated the verses and commentaries, the production was in the hands of his editors, who added verses, references and corrected the English.
 At first they were inexperienced and lacked specialized knowledge of Sanskrit and philosophy.
 Prabhupada's heavy Bengali accent did not make their work any easier.
 Another problem was the way how Prabhupada used his dictaphone.
 To avoid wasting tape, he switched it on and off in such a way that the beginning or end of the sentence was often missing, as can be seen in the film footage of Prabhupada's translation.

 Taking into account all these difficulties, the editors performed admirably, but at the same time it was not to be wondered at that the books contained many defects.
 That is why the BBT in the eighties and nineties revised some major titles (BG-1983, NOD-1982, ISO-1993, Krisna-1996, CC-1996).
 The reason was to get closer to the preserved originals of Prabhupada's words.
-It explained its move in the publication Responsible Editing (Jayadvaita Swami, Dravida das) and later also through the website bbtedit.com.
+It explained its move in the publication Responsible Editing (Jayadvaita Swami, Dravida das) and later also through the now defunct website bbtedit.com.

 Nevertheless, some devotees still consider the first editions to be more faithful, "because they were used in Prabhupada's time and he didn't point out any shortcomings", which is considered his "approval".
 But the fact is that he did not make any comparison of his written or dictated text with books.
 E.g. for BG 15.12 with a significant deviation from its original version no lecture is extant in which he could point this out.
 Another reason is that these devotees do not trust Jayadvaita Swami, whom however Srila Prabhupada trusted.